Types Of Pearls - 5 Silky Pearls To Include In Your Jewelry

 Akoya Pearls

-The majority of people in the United States and other western markets are most familiar with the type of saltwater cultured pearl known as the Akoya cultured pearl.
+People in the United States and other Western markets are most familiar with the type of saltwater cultured pearl known as the Akoya cultured pearl.
+This is because Akoya cultured pearls are the most common.

-Akoyas are also very consistent in color, which is why many women choose them for their first strand of pearls.
+The color of Akoya pearls is also highly stable, which is another reason why so many ladies choose them for their very first string of pearls.

-Many customers have the weird idea that the traditional pearl for jewelry, specifically single-strand necklaces, is an Akoya pearl of a white or cream color.
+A surprising number of consumers are under the mistaken impression that the standard pearl for jewelry, in particular necklaceswith a single strand, is an Akoya pearl of a white or cream color.

 Akoya's Hardness: 2.5 to 4.5 (Mohs scale)